mikeester/merchant-docs/README.md

 - `responseUrl`: The URL for receiving order notfications.
 See more under the secition Order Notifications.
 Must be URLencoded, e.g. h[ps%3A%2F%2Fwww.myurl.com.
 - `customerKYC`: The level of Know Your Customer (KYC) verification.
 - `style`: The styling ID provided by Bitinvestor for customization.
+- `destinationTag`: Adds a destination tag to the XRP transaction.
+Only supported for XRP.

 ## Server-Side URL Signature: